OZO FHIR implementation guide

 0. CommunicationRequest

-2. CommunicationRequest.status
+2. CommunicationRequest.extension

 Definition